 To reach Fisherman’s Paradise coming from Bellefonte take Rt 150.
 Make a left before the Rutters onto Paradise Road.
 Then make a left onto Spring Creek Road.
 You will find parking about a half-mile down.

 You’re not into fishing?
 Well, that’s no reason to skip Fisherman’s Paradise.
 This is a beautiful location popular for cycling and hiking.

-The Spring Creek Canyon Trail is a 6-mile mostly flat, out and back ride.
+The Spring Creek Canyon Trail is a 6-mile mostly flat, out-and-back ride.
 The trail follows Spring Creek from the parking lot to the PA Fish and Game Commission.
-It is mostly double track with some single track mixed in.
+It is mostly a double track with some single tracks mixed in.
 Spring Creek Canyon is an enjoyable and scenic ride for people of all fitness levels.

 A word of caution: Be mindful to avoid veering onto the gun range.
 It shouldn’t be an issue as it is well-marked.
 But you should be aware that it’s there.

 To pick up the trail follow the directions in the previous section and park in the same lot.

 Those seeking outdoor adventure will find a plethora of recreational activities within the Bald Eagle State Park.
 The park offers over 14 miles of trails ideal for hiking, snowshoeing, and cross-country skiing.
 Throughout the park, you will find picnic areas with pavilions.